Categories

 Things we don't love about The Huntsman Kettle Kamado

 • Like most kettle grills, The Huntsman is considerably shorter than most kamado grills we've worked with.
-If you are tall, you might want to try out the lift kit that's currently in development.
+If you are tall, you might want to try out the lift kit that's available.
 We haven't tried it yet, but apparently it will add 3 inches to the cooking interaction height, which could make a significant difference.

 • The Huntsman has no side shelves.
 That means there's no place to set down a tray of food, tools or ingredients.
 Fortunately, they do offer a side shelf kit to add these accessories to your Huntsman kettle kamado grill if you choose.